KaorusWorld/AQW-SQL-Tool/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-AQW SQL TOOL is a tool being developed for the purpose of simplifying the act of porting various items, quests, maps, etc... from Adventure Quest Worlds to private servers!
+AQW SQL TOOL is a tool being developed for the purpose of simplifying the act of porting various items, quests, maps, etc... from Adventure Quest Worlds to private server environments!

 <p align="right">(<a href="#top">back to top</a>)</p>